SaadShakeel414/IFLM/README.md

-# IFLM
+# 🚀 Mask-Occluded Face Recognition
-The implementation of our paper, entitled "Interactive Feature Learning Framework for Mask-Occluded Face Recognition"
+The official implementation of our paper, entitled **"Interactive Feature Learning Framework for Mask-Occluded Face Recognition"** (Under Review) in Pattern Analysis and Applications